The Teichm\"uller Space of a 3-Dimensional Anosov Flow: Introduction

 We denote We call the subbundles $E^s_{\Phi}/E^{ss}_{\Phi}/E^u_{\Phi}/E^{uu}_{\Phi}$, the \emph{stable/strong stable/unstable bundle/strong unstable} bundle of $\Phi$ which uniquely integrate to $\Phi$-invariant foliations called the \emph{stable/strong stable/unstable bundle/strong unstable} foliation of $\Phi$, respectively.
 We also refer to the strong stable foliation and the strong unstable foliation as the \emph{strong hyperbolic foliations}.

-One of the main purposes of present paper is to give the characterization of the smooth equivalence classes in the orbit-equivalence space of a transitive $3$-dimensional Anosov flow via representation by function spaces.
-Such a realization allows us to show the following path-connectedness result for the orbit-equivalence space, which gives a positive answer of a question of Potrie \cite[Question 1]{P2025} in the category of transitive $3$-dimensional Anosov flows.
+One of the main purposes of present paper is to understand the topology of the space of Anosov flows, for example, the path-connectedness asked by Potrie \cite[Question 1]{P2025} and the homotopy type of the space.
+Particularly, we will give the characterization of the smooth equivalence classes in the orbit-equivalence space of a transitive $3$-dimensional Anosov flow via representation by function spaces.

-\begin{theoalph} \emph{Any two $C^r$-smooth $(r>1)$ transitive Anosov flows on a $3$-manifold $M$, which are orbit-equivalent by an orbit-equivalence homotopic to identity, can be connected by a path of $C^r$-smooth Anosov flows.} \end{theoalph}
+The other main purpose is to give both rigidity and classification of the Anosov flows on $3$-manifold with $C^1$-smooth strong hyperbolic foliations, which follows from the question in the work of Gogolev-Leguil-Rodriguez Hertz, see \cite[Question 2.9]{GLRH2025}.